jinkwon714/google-maps-API/readme.md

 - Add input box Done

-- Add store list container
+- Add store list container Done

-- Add individual store container
+- Add individual store container Done

 - Show all the stores in the stores list using `store-data.js`